cgruver/cgruver/pages/home-lab/edge-router.md

 title: Edge Network Router
 ---

-The operating system is OpenWRT.
+The operating system running your router is OpenWRT.
 Find out more here: [OpenWRT](https://openwrt.org)

-1. If you don't have an SSH key pair configured, then create one now:
+1. If you don't have an SSH key pair configured on your workstation, then create one now:

     ```bash
     ssh-keygen -t rsa -b 4096 -N "" -f /root/.ssh/id_rsa